isc-projects/bind9/doc/arm/reference.rst

 can prompt requests from an SMTP server for NS, PTR, A, and AAAA records as the incoming SMTP/TCP/IP connection is considered.
-The SMTP server can need additional NS, A, AAAA, MX, TXT, and SPF records as it considers the STMP ``Mail From`` command.
+The SMTP server can need additional NS, A, AAAA, MX, TXT, and SPF records as it considers the SMTP ``Mail From`` command.
 Web browsers often repeatedly resolve the same names that are repeated in HTML <IMG> tags in a page.
-``all-per-second`` is similar to the rate limiting offered by firewalls but often inferior.
+``all-per-second`` is similar to the rate-limiting offered by firewalls but often inferior.
 Attacks that justify ignoring the contents of DNS responses are likely to be attacks on the DNS server itself.
-They usually should be discarded before the DNS server spends resources make TCP connections or parsing DNS requests, but that rate limiting must be done before the DNS server sees the requests.
+They usually should be discarded before the DNS server spends resources making TCP connections or parsing DNS requests, but that rate-limiting must be done before the DNS server sees the requests.

-The maximum size of the table used to track requests and rate limit responses is set with ``max-table-size``.
+The maximum size of the table used to track requests and rate-limit responses is set with ``max-table-size``.
 Each entry in the table is between 40 and 80 bytes.
 The table needs approximately as many entries as the number of requests received per second.
 The default is 20,000.
 To